oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 both Producers and Consumers act as both publishers and subscribers:

 * Producers publish Commands and subscribe to receive Responses
-* Consumers subscriber to receive Commands and publish Responses
+* Consumers subscribe to receive Commands and publish Responses

 The MQTT broker and MQTT client software used by Producers and Consumers are beyond the scope of this specification, but